Live music at your wedding ceremony

 -

 Absolutely, I'd love to.
 I prefer to work with my own equipment to ensure the best sound quality.
-I also provide a wireless microphone for your ceremony speaker (not in the church).
-You can also use this for your guests who are giving speeches and, of course, for your vows.
+I also provide a wireless microphone for your ceremony speaker (not standard in the church).
+You can also use it for your guests who are giving speeches and, of course, for your vows.
 Wireless is convenient and looks great in photos.
 It also ensures that the sound source, volume, and quality are consistent for everything you hear during the ceremony (music and speech), which is very pleasant.
 I also take care of the sound throughout the ceremony, so that every speaker is clearly audible and your guests can follow everything comfortably.
 I provide my digital professional piano as standard.
 To make it fit in completely with the styling and vibe of your wedding, I can also create a visual grand piano effect with a piano shell around it.
 Feel free to ask about the possibilities.